microsoftarchive/Learn-LTI/deployment/B2C_Docs/B2C_Deployment.md

   * 1x AD tenant
   * 1x B2C tenant
       * If not already set up information is available [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) at step 1: "Create an Azure AD B2C Tenant"
+* You should have ready a **list of the tenant id's for the tenants you wish to give access**

 ## Starting The Script